manninenaj/HALO_lidar_toolbox/README.md

 The function reads all of the data, which is available for the site and date as specified in the halo_config.txt file.
-It then corrects the background (with ripple correction if *background*.txt files are available), corrects focus (currently at specified site only), and writes a netcdf file per day and per measurement mode into their respective specified paths.
+It then corrects the background (with ripple correction if *background*.txt files are available), corrects focus (currently at specified sites only), and writes a netcdf file per day and per measurement mode into their respective specified paths.

 ### 3) Calculate winds with uncertainties